Ohio Stargazing Guide

 On Fridays and Saturdays during event weekends, the Oberle Observatory offers a free presentation followed by public viewing of the night sky.
 The park’s Robert McCullough Science Center presents a planetarium show on Sundays at 2 p.m. during event weekends.

 The Nassau Astronomical Observing Station, a second observatory, is located on an adjacent property formerly owned by Case Western Reserve University.
 The Geauga Park District purchased it in 2008 and has since completed a renovation of the structure.
-The station and its 36-inch telescope will open to visitors Aug.
-19 with an event that runs 6 to 11 p.m.
+The station and its 36-inch telescope is open to visitors for certain events.

 “What I like most about Observatory Park is it’s the park where you’re not chased out at sunset,” says Mentrek.
 “We encourage people to stay and enjoy the night sky.”
 10610 Clay St., Montville Township 44064, 440/286-9516, geaugaparkdistrict.org